OpenTermsArchive/contrib-versions/Vbulletin/Privacy Policy.md

     General communications provide information about products, services, and/or support and may include special offers, new product information, or invitations to participate in market research.
 You may opt out of receiving these general communications by using one of the following methods:

     *   Select the email "opt out" or "unsubscribe" link, or follow the opt-out instructions included in each email communication.
-    *   To unsubscribe from text messages delivered to mobile devices, reply to the message with the words "STOP" or "END" or contact the applicable site or company affiliate.
     *   Contact us.
 Please provide your name, relevant contact information, and specific relevant information about your privacy preferences.
 9. Protecting Personal and Protected Health Information